NCDC Holds Trial Practice Institute at RWU Law

 “Well, I’ve been doing this for a while,” Bates said.
 “So it's been a chance for me to recharge and take things to the next level.
 Now I'm heading back, ready to hit hard.
 The institute helped me rethink my approach to preparing a defense.
 To be bold.
 Take risks.
 Win trials.
 It’s all about controlling the narrative.”

 “It’s really an incredible program,” he said.
 “Because our job is so challenging, there’s often no room for error, no time to step back and reassess what you're doing.
-This program gave you some room to rethink your strategies and practice some different approaches.
+This program gives you some room to rethink your strategies and practice some different approaches.
 It surrounds you with intelligent and thoughtful people, and challenges you to reevaluate what works and what doesn’t, from jury selection to closing argument.”

 And at some levels, that reevaluation is as much philosophical as practical.